buomsoo-kim/Easy-deep-learning-with-Keras/README.md

 # Easy-deep-learning-with-Keras

-Materials in this repository is mostly for education purposes
+Materials in this repository is mostly for educational purposes

 ## 1. Multilayer Perceptrons